diosney/node-iproute/README.md

 	sudo apt-get install iproute

+or

+	sudo apt-get install iproute2

 Other requirement is about permission levels.
-To properly execute the provided write methods like `.add()`, `.set()`, `.delete()`) the application that uses the module must have the proper `sudo` privileges.
+To properly execute the provided write methods like `.add()`, `.set()`, `.delete()` the application that uses the module must have the proper `sudo` privileges.
 One way to do it could be by adding a custom user to the system:

 `sudo adduser --no-create-home iproute`